eclectic-matt/web-deployment/README.md

 # web-deployment

-These files relate to the eclectic website: (formerly eclecticapp.xyz but I no longer own this domain)
+These files relate to the eclectic website (formerly eclecticapp.xyz but I no longer own this domain)

 This is now being deployed on Github pages at: https://eclectic-matt.github.io/web-deployment/